basho/basho_docs/source/riakcs/tutorials/quick-start-riak-cs/index.md

 <div class="note"><div class="title">Note</div>The same admin keys will need to be set on all nodes of the cluster.</div>

-Change the following lines in `/etc/riak-cs/app.config`
+Change the following lines in `/etc/riak-cs/app.config` on all Riak CS machines:

     {admin_key, "admin-key"}
     {admin_secret, "admin-secret"}